HardikMunjal/JabberBoxReframed/README.md

 2:  focus on input on page open                 DONE
 3:  send request for socket connection          DONE
 4:  create socket and test from servr.socket open or not
-    add some records in database
+    add some records in database                DONE
-    create tables in database
+    create tables in database                   DONE
     get self detail api with groups joined by him create group api
     add members in group api